0xsamdgod-Cybersec/Cybersecurity_Labs_Portfolio/Cyber_Operations/Offensive-Security/Dirb-Reconnaissance.md

-# Lab: Live Web Reconnaissance (Dirb)
+## Lab: Live Web Reconnaissance (Dirb)
 Category: Offensive Security
 Target: http://testphp.vulnweb.com
 Tool: Dirb (Kali Linux Terminal)

 ## Lab Objective
-To use a dictionary-based brute force tool to discover hidden directories on a live web server and evaluate the security risk of exposed paths.
+To use a dictionary based brute force tool to discover hidden directories on a live web server and evaluate the security risk of exposed paths.

 ## Execution
 1. Opened the "Terminal Emulator" in Kali Linux.